chef-partners/chef-automate-ha/scripts/deploy/README.md

   ➜  clients git:(reduce_vm_size) ✗
   ```

-Then open a browser at the $chefAutomateUrl:

-* Fill in the $chefAutomateUsername and $chefAutomatePassword.
+Then open a browser at the $chefAutomateUrl and fill in the $chefAutomateUsername and $chefAutomatePassword.
 * Fill in your name and email; agree to the terms of service; and sign up
   ![automate first screen](img/automate_first_screen.png)
 * Select "It's ok, I know what I'm doing"